 RESO Web API Replication

-If you'd like to replicate data and are not sure if you've been provided a key for replication, or find a problem with this outline, please contact email@example.com.
+If you'd like to replicate data but do not have an API key with replication permission, or if you find a problem with this outline, please contact email@example.com.

 - The maximum

 - The Member and Office resources do not apply company or office restrictions when searching user records for IDX roles

 Replication API keys are otherwise identical to regular API keys, with their access to resources and data governed by the API key's role.